4-thkind/Movie-Recommendation-Model/README.md

 <div align="center">

-Made with obsessive attention to detail by [4-thkind](https://github.com/4-thkind)
+Made with obsessive attention to detail by [Utkarsh Singh](https://github.com/4-thkind) && [Pranav Pant](https://github.com/pranavpant9916-ctrl)

 *No frameworks were harmed in the making of this project.*